askiiart/arguably-interesting-blog/glossary.md

 - AUR: Arch User Repository, a repository for Arch Linux packages which are maintained by users.
 AUR only hosts computer-readable instructions and related files (via `PKGBUILD` files) for creating the packages, not the packages or programs themselves
 - Filesystem: The system which keeps track of how data is written to disk, like NTFS, FAT32, or ext4.
 Some filesystems, like ZFS or btrfs, have extra features like redundancy or compression.![alt text](image.png)
 - Git: The most common version control system by far - keeps track of different versions of files, can be used to resolve conflicting changes, etc.
-  - Forking: Copying a Git repository and adding your own stuff to it.
+  - Forking: Copying a Git repository and optionally and making changes to it.
 Can be simply to contribute the changes back to the upstream project later, or to use something as a base for your own project.
+  - Branches: Different "chains" of versions of code, which can, well, branch apart, merge back together, and so on.
+Different branches don't necessarily have to be related whatsoever, but they usually are made from other branches.
 - Repository: Usually refers to either a Git repository (i.e. a Git project), or a server hosting packages to be installed by a package manager.
 - GUI toolkit: A set of programs used for making graphical interfaces
   - Qt: A GUI toolkit with an appearance similar to normal Windows interfaces; pronounced "cute"